metaleap/vscode-appz/libs/go/readme.md

 	//
 	// `priority` ── The priority of the item.
 Higher values mean the item should be shown more to the left.
 	//
+	// `optionallyInitialStateToApplyUponCreation` ── ff specified, the newly created `StatusBarItem` will be initialized with all the property values herein well before your return-continuation, if any, is invoked.
+	//
 	// `return` ── A new status bar item.
 	CreateStatusBarItem(alignment StatusBarAlignment, priority *int, optionallyInitialStateToApplyUponCreation *StatusBarItemState) func(func(StatusBarItem, StatusBarItemState))

 	// Creates a new [output channel](https://code.visualstudio.com/api/references/vscode-api#OutputChannel) with the given name.
 	//
 	// `name` ── Human-readable string which will be used to represent the channel in the UI.
+	//
+	// `return` ── A thenable that resolves when the `OutputChannel` has been created and initialized.
 	CreateOutputChannel(name string) func(func(OutputChannel, OutputChannelState))

 	// Create a TextEditorDecorationType that can be used to add decorations to text editors.